liayu822/RACE-Reproduction/README.md

 # <img src="resources/main.png" width="90%">

 Official implementation of **RACE**.

 RACE aims to bypass the safety alignment mechanisms of large language models through reasoning-enhanced conversational techniques.

-**Our code will be released soon.!**
+**Our code will be released soon!**